BarelyMiSSeD/minqlx-plugins/chatfun/README.md

 The server will respond to things said in the server in chat and with some !commands.

+<b>Put the chatfun.py and all the text files in the minqlx plugins directory.</b>

 Use <b>!fun</b> to see what commands will get a repsonse.

 <br><br>